A challenging hike in what might just be the world’s most beautiful mountains.

-You will need to arrange transportation for your child to and from Geneva International Airport (GVA) at trip start and trip end.
-We will provide more specific travel information once we have placed your child on a program.
+You will need to arrange transportation for your child to and from Zurich International Airport (ZRH) at trip start and trip end.
+We will provide more specific travel information once we have placed your child on the trip.

 - How often will my child have access to showers and laundry?

 Groups typically shower and do laundry once a week.